Walter Cronkite: Anchor of the CBS Evening News

-On April 16, 1962, Cronkite succeeded Douglas Edwards as anchorman of the CBS's nightly feature newscast, tentatively renamed Walter Cronkite with the News, but later the CBS Evening News on September 2, 1963, when the show was expanded from 15 to 30 minutes, making Cronkite the anchor of American network television's first nightly half-hour news program.
+On April 16, 1962, Cronkite succeeded Douglas Edwards as anchorman of CBS's nightly feature newscast, tentatively renamed Walter Cronkite with the News, but later the CBS Evening News on September 2, 1963, when the show was expanded from 15 to 30 minutes, making Cronkite the anchor of American network television's first nightly half-hour news program.
 Cronkite's tenure as anchor of the CBS Evening News made him an icon in television news.

 During the early part of his tenure anchoring the CBS Evening News, Cronkite competed against NBC's anchor team of Chet Huntley and David Brinkley, who anchored The Huntley–Brinkley Report.
 For much of the 1960s, The Huntley–Brinkley Report had more viewers than Cronkite's broadcast.
 A key moment for Cronkite came during his coverage of John F. Kennedy's assassination on November 22, 1963.
 Another factor in Cronkite and CBS' ascendancy to the top of the ratings was that, as the decade progressed, RCA made a corporate decision not to fund NBC News at the levels that CBS provided for its news broadcasts.
 Consequently, CBS News acquired a reputation for greater accuracy and depth in coverage.
 This reputation meshed well with Cronkite's wire service experience, and in 1967 the CBS Evening News began to surpass The Huntley–Brinkley Report in viewership during the summer months.

 In 1969, during the Apollo 11 (with co-host and former astronaut Wally Schirra) and Apollo 13 Moon missions, Cronkite received the best ratings and made CBS the most-watched television network for the missions.
 In 1970, when Huntley retired, the CBS Evening News finally dominated the American TV news viewing audience.
 Although NBC finally settled on the skilled and well-respected broadcast journalist John Chancellor, Cronkite proved to be more popular and continued to be top-rated until his retirement in 1981.

 One of Cronkite's trademarks was ending the CBS Evening News with the phrase "...And that's the way it is," followed by the date.
 Keeping to standards of objective journalism, he omitted this phrase on nights when he ended the newscast with opinion or commentary.
 Beginning with January 16, 1980, Day 50 of the Iran hostage crisis, Cronkite added the length of the hostages' captivity to the show's closing in order to remind the audience of the unresolved situation, ending only on Day 444, January 20, 1981.